JeffreySarnoff/ArbNumerics.jl/docs/src/matrixfunctions.md

 ```

-Keeping the working precision at 128 bits, increasing n from 100 to 250, 18x (35x, 44x with 8 cores)
+With the working precision at 128 bits, increasing n from 100 to 250, 18x (35x, 44x with 8 cores)

 ```julia
 @btime $bf * $bf;